Former Sheriff's Lieutenant Charged With Domestic Violence - FITSNews

 In addition to audio, FITSNews published findings from a private investigator’s February 2024 report — documenting Kicklighter engaged in an alleged on-duty affair with a private citizen.
 His county-issued Tahoe was photographed during multiple rendezvous.

-Despite the release of these findings, it took GCSO over three weeks to terminate Kicklighter—citing “conduct unbecoming” and internal computer system violations, while notably claiming the reason for his separation did “not involve misconduct.”
+Despite the release of these findings, it took GCSO over three weeks to terminate Kicklighter —citing “conduct unbecoming” and internal computer system violations, while notably claiming the reason for his separation did “not involve misconduct.”

 As of this publication, Kicklighter’s case remains pending an initial court appearance.

-Note: This story is wildly inaccurate, like the previous ones.
-You should do some work before writing this nonsense.